use-ink/ink-docs/docs/getting-started/troubleshooting.md

 ### Unexpected Epoch Change

 There is a known issue with the Substrate block production (BABE) on a running chain.
-If you stop your node for too long (closing the terminal, putting your computer to sleep, etc...), you will get the following error:
+If you stop your node for too long (closing the terminal, putting your computer to sleep, etc.), you will get the following error:

 ```bash
 ClientImport("Unexpected epoch change")